kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Gauss, the AGM, and π

-Gauss was a precocious mathematician [@gauss-bio] who published his groundbreaking wok only when it met his standards for terse beauty.
+[Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) [@gauss-wiki] was a precocious mathematician [@gauss-bio] who published his groundbreaking work only when it met his high standards for terse beauty.
 Accordingly, many of his contributions became public only many decades after his demise.
 The material in this section belongs to that category.

-I was not aware what the [Arithmetic-Geometric Mean](https://mathworld.wolfram.com/Arithmetic-GeometricMean.html) (AGM) was until I stumbled upon how [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) [@gauss-wiki] related it to $\pi$.
+I was not aware what the [Arithmetic-Geometric Mean](https://mathworld.wolfram.com/Arithmetic-GeometricMean.html) (AGM) was until I stumbled upon how Gauss related it to $\pi$.
 And he found the connection when he was only 14 years old.
 So, we are looking at the work of a mathematical prodigy, portions of which are seriously non-trivial.

 Accordingly, there will be a lot of hand-waving in what follows, as we attempt a thumbnail outline of Gauss's method.
 There are three basic ideas: